 AM: This is a tough question because I can think of many people, famous or not, to invite for a dinner party.
 It would be a real treat to have Ree Drummond and her husband over for supper.
 Garth Brooks and Trisha Yearwood could come and sing for us.
 But back to reality, I would really love to have my family for a dinner party.
 I would not only invite my immediate family, but also aunts, uncles and cousins.
 I don’t think we get together enough.
 We always have a lot of fun when we are together!

-Think you’d like to join our team of Volunteer Field Editors?
+Think you’d like to join our team of Community Cooks?
 Find out what it takes.